 Leave behind what you know and start with a clean state.

 UX Design is not interchangeable with User Interface (UI) Design even though the two disciplines are closely interrelated.
-UI Design focuses on designing visual assets and on-screen interactions, as well as additional elements like responsiveness.
+UI Design focuses on designing visual assets and on-screen interactions, as well as additional elements such as responsiveness.
 UX Design is concerned with the underlying function of UI.
 UX Design allows the product to work well for the user.

-“You can have an application with a stunning design that is hairy to use (good UI, bad UX).
+“You can have an application with a stunning design that is clunky to use (good UI, bad UX).
 You can also have an application that has a poor look and feel, but is very intuitive to use (poor UI, good UX).” — Helga Moreno for One Extra Pixel.

 UX Design also plays a pivotal part in product creation.
-It’s a common misconception that UX Design is similar to graphic design.
+It’s a common misconception that UX Design is similar to Graphic Design.
 In truth, UX Design is not merely concerned with aesthetics.
 In fact, UX Design acts as a bridge between visual design and function, as well as the look and feel of a product.

 Strategy and research is the start of the UX Design process.
 To create something truly insightful, meaningful, and useful, a deep understanding of your business’ goals and customers’ problems is required.